yupavlen-ms/openvmm/Guide/src/reference/architecture/openvmm.md

 # OpenVMM Architecture

-This page is a stub.
+> This page is under construction